danielalvarezsarroca/SBC_Rule_Based_System/README.md

     (load "asociacion.clp")
     (load "refinamiento.clp")

-2) Inicializar:
+2) Initialize:

     (reset)

-3) Enfocar el módulo ABSTRACCION para que inserte las condiciones por defecto y dispare el flujo de trabajo:
+3) Focus the ABSTRACCION module so it inserts the default conditions and triggers the workflow:

     (focus ABSTRACCION)
     (run)